-Sizing Factors for cisterns are provided in Section D6-03.4 for flow control, but are intended for conceptual design only.
+Sizing Factors for cisterns are provided in Section D6-03.4 for meeting on-site stormwater management (MR5) and flow control (MR7) requirements.
+Sizing factors for flow control are intended for conceptual design only.
 The Developer is required to show independent calculations used to size and design cisterns to meet flow control requirements.